nwiltberg/project_msc05/open_lab_notebook/calendar_week_46.md

 ## Completed tasks
-- adapted the comments in the notebooks data_exploration and data_analysis (1 hour)
+- adapted the comments in the notebooks data_exploration and data_analysis (2 hour)
 - tested how to load data from the website NITRC using code (30 min.)
 - meeting to check out how to get the dataset (1 hour)
 - asked question about dataset on neurostars.org
 - matched the subject id's of the phenotypic dataframe with the subject id's of the func and confound files (1 hour)
+- adapted correlation matrices (plot only lower triangle)
+- converted correlation matrices into vectors

 ## Problems
 - couldn't find a way to add the labels to the plotting of the connectome